kesara/kesara.github.io/_posts/2020-11-30-web-application-security-on-a-budget.md

 For a small business, information security mishap can be fatal blow to the business.
 When you don't have budget do annual penetration tests and keep a dedicated set of engineers to maintain and look after your systems it might be tough task to provide a secure online service to your customers.

-In this blog post I'm trying to provides some tips on keeping your online services secured with on a very low budget.
+In this blog post, I'm providing some tips on keeping your online services secured with on a very low budget.

 ## Passwords
 First things first use a [password manager](https://www.cert.govt.nz/individuals/guides/getting-started-with-cyber-security/keep-your-data-safe-with-a-password-manager/) to keep your passwords for different services like emails,